 There are two sayings that I like very much.
 One is a Taoist saying: “Open mouth, first mistake.”
 The context for the saying is that in spiritual development, you should be calm and reflective and let the spiritual answer reveal itself.
 But I think that same phrase holds true for me, personally.
 This last year I’ve spent a lot more time shutting up and not trying to get ahead of a conversation and not trying to convince people of my perspective and solution, but to just say to myself in my own mind, “Okay, here’s what I’m thinking.
 Here’s my solution.
 That’s not going anywhere.
 I need to listen to what this person is saying, because the only reason I’m in this conversation, hopefully, is because I think there’s something that can be mutually beneficial to talking with this person.”
 If I’m simply in this posture of trying to convince them of my righteousness, that’s not helpful.
 It’s not helpful to me and it’s not helpful to them.
 Simply shutting up more is important.

 The second one is from the Quaker tradition: “Do not break the silence unless you can improve upon it.”
-We are so fast to speak and to give an answer and a solution, and I sometimes feel that if we just paused and let the process of our engagement with each other as managers, as investors, as entrepreneurs, as people, simply let the right answers come forward — and not try to force and push and rush and always get to the solution and [get all caught up in things like] “We can Google this and you can Google that in order to find out there’s this, that, and the other…” — just pause and be in that moment.
+We are so fast to speak and to give an answer and a solution, and I sometimes feel that if we just paused and let the process of our engagement with each other as managers, as investors, as entrepreneurs, as people, simply let the right answers come forward — and not try to force and push and rush and always get to the solution and “We can Google this and you can Google that in order to find out there’s this, that, and the other…” — just pause and be in that moment.
 Because I think there is real value in the concept of being in that moment of management, of decision-making, being present at the same time that you and the team that you’re working with are becoming and are moving forward and are learning how to manifest the future that you aspire to create.

 “Why would you possibly spend your entire life working on things to make money and then go do what it was that you wanted to do?”